 In my previous blog HIPAA Breach Notification Rule, I discussed the definition of a HIPAA Breach, and some of the requirements for HIPAA Breach Notifications.
-Today we will look at specifics of notification letters, “going public”, media notices, and exceptions to the reporting requirements.
+Today we will look at specifics of a HIPAA breach disclosure in the forms of notification letters, “going public”, media notices, and exceptions to the reporting requirements.

 HIPAA Breach Disclosure Letter